maureeungaro/analysis/fiducial/electron/README.md

 ## Create new plots

 The script `update_mauriPlots.zsh` will compile the code, run it in batch to produce the plots, create the web pages and move the images and html files onto mauriPlots repo.
-It will also reset the git repo to the last commit.
+It will also reset the git repo to the last commit if the reset option is used.